localstack/localstack-blog.github.io/content/2024-06-05-localstack-neptune-development-with-gv-gremlin-ide/index.md

 ## Configuring a LocalStack Neptune database connection on G.V()

 A database connection in G.V() allows you to execute Gremlin queries, view your graph data schema, explore your data interactively and much more.
 To get started you’ll first need to install G.V().
-You’ll also need to have LocalStack running with at least one Neptune instance created and its port number, [as documented](https://docs.localstack.cloud/user-guide/aws/neptune/#getting-started).
+You’ll also need to have LocalStack running with at least one Neptune instance created and its port number ([follow our documentation to get started](https://docs.localstack.cloud/user-guide/aws/neptune/#getting-started)).

 ### Installing G.V()